DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/epilogue.md

 But if they'd believe Vanessa's words.
 Then it was actually reverse, and the world itself fall under this unusual phenomena, while Kai and Rinne were able to escape it.
 If that's the case then how should they resolve this problem?
-Obviously by finding ringleader behind alternation of the world.
+Obviously by finding the culprit behind alternation of the world.
 At the present moment, they had no leads, other than Vanessa's words.

 "Kai, Rinne."